-If the customer Then Does not have a community spouse Only the customer's counted income is used for the gross test.
+If the customer Then · · Only the customer's counted income is used for the gross test.
 Has a community spouse Both the customer's and the spouse's income is used for the gross test.

 1) Gross Income Test Calculation (Non-Community Spouse)